 Choosing the Right Microwave Settings

-For example, you might cook one cup of white rice with two cups of water on high for 5 minutes, then reduce the power to medium and cook for another 10-12 minutes.
+To give you an idea, you might cook one cup of white rice with two cups of water on high for 5 minutes, then reduce the power to medium and cook for another 10-12 minutes.
 Brown rice typically requires a longer cooking time, so you may need to increase the total cooking time by 5-10 minutes.
 Experimenting with different power levels and cooking times will help you find the optimal settings for your microwave.

 Preventing Boil-Overs and Messes